aag/jchampollion/README.md

 corpus itself.
 Ideally the index would be kept in memory, but as the corpus size grows, this becomes impractical.
 So, the index is loaded from disk.

+Note: this software was written as a student project over a few days in 2005 for the Natural Language Processing course EECS 595 at the University of Michigan.
+It might be useful or interesting, but it almost certainly has bugs.

 Usage
 -----